zenml-io/mlstacks/README.md

 It is not neccessary to use the MLOps stacks recipes presented here alongisde the [ZenML](https://github.com/zenml-io/zenml) framework.
-You can simply use the Terraform scripts directly (see below).
+You can simply use the Terraform scripts directly.

 However, ZenML works seamlessly with the infrastructure provisioned through these recipes.
+The ZenML CLI has an integration with this repository that makes it really simple to pull and deploy these recipes.
+A simple flow could look like the following:

+1. List the available recipes in the repository 📃.

+    ```shell
+    zenml stack recipe list
+    ```
+2. Pull the recipe that you wish to deplpoy, to your local system.

+    ```shell
+    zenml stack recipe pull <stack-recipe-name>
+    ```

+3. Deploy the recipe with this simple command 🚀.

+    ```shell
+    zenml stack recipe deploy <stack-recipe-name>
+    ```

+4. You'll notice that a ZenML stack configuration file gets created automatically!
+To use the deployed infrastructure, just run the following command to have all of the resources set as your current stack 🤯.

+    ```shell
+    zenml stack import <path-to-the-created-stack-config-yaml>
+    ```

-To learn more about to seamlessly use these awesome mlops stacks with a unified and simple framework, head over to the [ZenML docs](https://docs.zenml.io).
+To learn more about ZenML and how it empowers you to develop a stack-agnostic MLOps solution, head over to the [ZenML docs](https://docs.zenml.io).

 ## 🎉 Acknowledgements